Top 10 Food in Hua Hin

 Most Popular Food in Hua Hin

-A visit to Hua Hin, Cha-Am and Khao Takiab is incomplete without tasting local seafood dishes.
+A visit to Hua Hin, Cha-Am and Khao Takiab is incomplete without tasting the fantastic local seafood dishes.
 The usual approach is to pick the type of seafood (blue crab and tiger prawns are recommended), then how you’d like it cooked, whether steaming, grilling, deep-frying, hotpot style, or others.
-The below list spans everything from popular Thai staple to seafood whipped up in Hua Hin style.
+The below list spans everything from popular Thai staple to seafood whipped up in true Hua Hin style.

 1Som Tam Pu Ma (Spicy Blue Crab Papaya Salad)0